Samridhi260/sms-spam-classifier/README.md

-# sms-spam-classifier
+# SMS Spam Classifier

-A simple SMS Spam Classifier using Naive Bayes and TF-IDF
+This is a simple machine learning-based SMS spam classifier using Naive Bayes and TF-IDF vectorization.

+## Features
+- Trains on real SMS data
+- Predicts if a new message is spam or not
+- Runs interactively in the terminal

+## Dataset
+The dataset is downloaded from Google Drive using `gdown`.

+## How to Run

+1. Clone this repo: